zeromq/czmq/README.md

     //  no more frames in the message, returns NULL.
     CZMQ_EXPORT char *
         zmsg_popstr (zmsg_t *self);

+    //  Pop frame off front of message, return as integer value.
+If there were
+    //  no more frames in the message, returns 0.
+    CZMQ_EXPORT int
+        zmsg_popint (zmsg_t *self);

     //  Remove specified frame from list, if present.
 Does not destroy frame.
     CZMQ_EXPORT void